izzziz/izCoin/README.md

 ## Description

-IzCoin is a easy and reliable way to track the price of BitCoin in any currency the application retrieves live data from coin.api using JSON Parsing.
+IzCoin is a easy and reliable way to track the price of BitCoin in all the popular, traded currencies.
+The application retrieves live data from coin.api.io by making a HTTP requests with URLSessions and Parse JSON with the native JSONDecoder.
 This application is using the SF Symbols provided by apple in ios13 along with the new Dark Mode feature.

 ## Screenshot